 Gonadal hormones and sex differences in behavioural development

 During adolescence, circulating levels of gonadal hormones, such as testosterone and estrogen, rise dramatically, and these hormones can have long-term effects on brain development [1].
-Our studies of adolescent rats (Rattus norvegicus) have shown that sex differences in behaviour emerge during this stage of life [2] and that manipulating gonadal hormone levels during adolescence impacts upon the development of behaviour, such as responses to novel objects [3] and social partners [4].
+Our studies of adolescent rats (Rattus norvegicus) showed that sex differences in behaviour emerge during this stage of life [2] and that manipulating gonadal hormone levels during adolescence impacts upon behavioural development, such as responsiveness to novel objects [3] and social partners [4].

 Food sharing and social learning in nonhuman primates

 In many species of nonhuman primates, young animals will take food items that have been foraged by their parents or other group members [1].
-These ‘food transfers’ provide youngsters with an important source of nutrition but can also help them to learn what to eat, where to forage and how to process food [2,3].
+While these ‘food transfers’ provide youngsters with an important source of nutrition, we hypothesised that they also help youngsters to learn what to eat, where to forage and how to process food [2,3].
 Our observational studies of common marmosets showed that the parents responded to patterns of begging behaviour from their offspring [4].

 Sex-biased parental investment and birth sex ratios in nonhuman primates